Service of All the Dead: Television adaptation

 The book was adapted as the final episode of the first series of the Inspector Morse TV series, guest starring Angela Morant as Ruth, John Normington as Lionel and Maurice O'Connell as Harry.
 It closely follows the plot of the book but has events occur over a few days rather than several months.
-Since the series placed the story after The Dead of Jericho, where Bell was promoted to superintendent, the character only appears briefly as Morse's superior rather than Morse taking over the case from him, with Morse instead involved from the start.
+Since the series placed the story after The Dead of Jericho, where Bell was promoted to superintendent, the character appears only briefly, as Morse's superior rather than Morse taking over the case from him, with Morse instead involved from the start.
 Lionel's surname was changed to Pawlen and his brother became Simon.
 The dedication of the church was changed to become St Oswald's.
 The postscript of Morse visiting Ruth after her release and them becoming lovers was replaced with him visiting her in her cell after sentencing and the device of Morse telling the press he was on the verge of making an arrest, prompting the attack on Ruth, was removed.
-The courtroom scene included a gavel on the judges bench, while British judges do not use a gavel.
+The courtroom scene included a gavel on the judges bench, whereas British judges do not use a gavel.